Quarterly Report Date: January 6, 2021

 - Direct Deposit into your bank account.
 Direct Deposit is the fastest way to receive your grant funds.
 To setup or change your Direct Deposit information, go to the MyState Dashboard tab, click on the link to the Student Account Self-Service, select Direct Deposit Allocations, select Direct Deposit Refunds, and follow the instructions.

 - Or by paper check mailed to your Student Refund Address.
 If you have not setup a Student Refund Address, then your check will go to the permanent address listed in our records.
 To setup or update your Student Refund Address, go to the MyState Dashboard tab, click on the link to the Student Account Self-Service, and select Student Personal Information.
 In the address section under Student Refund Address, click Add New to add a Student Refund Address or click the edit button to update your existing address.

 You may also be concerned about summer or fall finances and your ability to continue your education at SDSU.
 If you or your family have had a change in your finances that is not reflected on your 2020 FAFSA, please contact the Financial Aid Office to discuss possible options including adjusting your FAFSA to reflect your current financial situation.

-If you have additional questions about the CARES Act Emergency Grant please email SDSU.CARESGrant@sdstate.edu.
-For other questions about financial aid, please contact the Financial Aid Office at SDSU.email@example.com or 605-688-4695.
+If you have additional questions about the CARES Act Emergency Grant, please send an email to the SDSU Cares Act Grant.
+For other questions about financial aid, please contact the Financial Aid Office by email or phone at 605-688-4695.

 We are here to help so don’t hesitate to let us know if you need assistance!